 relevant local and national organisations who have an interest in the stretch

 After final discussions have been held with those who have a legal interest in the land, Natural England will begin refining and checking their proposals to improve access to this stretch of coast.
 This may start sooner for some sections of the stretch than others.

 The proposals will be finalised and then published in a report to the Secretary of State for the Environment, Food and Rural Affairs.
-This is expected to take place in the spring of 2017.
+This is expected to take place in the autumn of 2017.
 Once published, the report will be available on GOV.UK and advertised in the local press.

 Copies of the report will be placed in council offices and other appropriate locations in the local area for people to view.

 Natural England will contact affected owners and occupiers and the local and national organisations that must be notified by law, to make sure they’re aware that the report has been published.

 Stage 4: Determine